dsteyn44/comic_craze_MS3/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-### Creating a MongoDb account and collection and wiring it up
+### Creating a MongoDgit commit -m "b account and collection and wiring it up

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...